-However, the height is not compatible with the historic surroundings because there are not two-story contributing buildings adjacent to this location.
+However, the height is not compatible with the historic surroundings because no two-story contributing buildings are adjacent to this location.

 The design does not meet the following Design Recommendation:

 Do not exceed the height of the tallest contributing building on the block.